These 6 tips will help you use interactive notebooks as a powerful teaching tool and keep you sane in the process.

 - The page serves as a tool for introducing or reinforcing a lesson that you are teaching.

-If a resource doesn’t do one of those, don’t waste your time.
-Just because it’s cute, doesn’t mean it’s not crap. *Pardon my language.* Instead, find something that fits your purpose, engages your students, and adds to the lesson.
+Don’t waste your time with a resource if it doesn’t serve one of those purposes.
+Instead, find something that fits your purpose, engages your students, and adds to the lesson.

 If students are just copying what you write the entire time, they are not fully engaged in the discussion about the skill/strategy.
 They may not be paying attention at all.
 Think about how much you want your students to write ahead of time.
 You know your students and you know what is appropriate for their level(s).
 Keep in mind that what is appropriate for some may not be appropriate for others and modify as needed.
 Interactive notebooks are easy to modify ahead of time by writing, outlining, or cutting a few things before passing it out.